EciStg/order-placement/README.md

 is intended to describe a thing of interest to both humans and software and has the following three
 components:

--   **code:** software facing identity function; used to identify the object to a software system
+-   **Code:** software facing identity function; used to identify the object to a software system
--   **name:** human facing identity function; use to identify the object to human readers
+-   **Description:** human facing description providing more information than the name allows
--   **desc:** human facing description providing more information than the name allows
+-   **Name:** human facing identity function; use to identify the object to human readers

 In version 1.5 and beyond the code type will be replaced with a reference type.
 The human facing elements are left in place and has an additional `remarks` field.
 The software facing `code` has been extended to allow us to identify a thing in many different systems.

--   **codes:** an array of codes that identify the object in one or more software systems
+-   **Codes:** an array of codes that identify the object in one or more software systems
--   **desc:** human facing description providing more information than the name allows
+-   **Description:** human facing description providing more information than the name allows
--   **name:** human facing identity function; use to identify the object to human readers
+-   **Name:** human facing identity function; use to identify the object to human readers
--   **remarks:** non-schema human facing information sent back and forth between buyer and seller
+-   **Remarks:** non-schema human facing information sent back and forth between buyer and seller

 The array of `codes` will be be populated with one or more codes, where a code is defined as

--   **code:** retains its definition above. the form changes but the concept remains i.e. software facing identity function; used to identify the object to one or more software systems
+-   **Code:** retains its definition above. the form changes but the concept remains i.e. software facing identity function; used to identify the object to one or more software systems
--   **reference:** the actor system that 'owns' or the value.
+-   **Reference:** the actor system that 'owns' or the value.

 A contrived example, under my fingers is a keyboard.
 Using the reference type we can describe the keyboard from the viewpoint of different actor's actor systems:

--   **desc:** four channel bluetooth Apple layout full size aluminum keyboard with backlit keys
+-   **Codes:** [[ buyer : wbkbd2345 ] [ seller : kbdbt4cha ]]
--   **name:** wireless keyboard
+-   **Description:** four channel bluetooth Apple layout full size aluminum keyboard with backlit keys
--   **remarks:** requires two AAA batteries
+-   **Name:** wireless keyboard
--   **codes:** [[ buyer : wbkbd2345 ] [ seller : kbdbt4cha ]]
+-   **Remarks:** requires two AAA batteries

 Or in other words, this keyboard is known as `wbkbd2345` in the buyer's system and as `kbdbt4cha` in the Seller's system.